-Argent is a new type of crypto wallet that offers ease of use AND security, unlike the previous generation of wallets.
+Argent's crypto wallet offers ease of use AND security, unlike the previous generation of wallets.

 Argent removes the headaches of seed phrases, gas prices and cryptic addresses.
 And it introduces the ability to lock & unlock your wallet, block fraudulent transactions and set a daily limit.

-We hope it makes the decentralised web — the next era of the internet — accessible to everyone.
+We hope it makes the future of the internet and money accessible to everyone.

 In this post I go into new details on our security model.
 I cover: